mlanza/proposal-command-syntax/README.md

 * return-nothing commands (`!`) — side effects with no return value
 * return-something commands (`!.`) — side effects with a return value

-Wherever possible, commands should return nothing.
-It's called entirely for its effects.
+Wherever possible, according to the CQS principle, commands should return nothing and be called for their effects alone.
 In practice, language and library implementers oft ignore this, usually because return-something commands conveniently allow method chaining.
-And, frankly, they are sometimes necessary.
+And, frankly, they *are* sometimes necessary.

 Normally when a method is invoked and the result is chained into another invocation or assigned to a var, it signals a query.
 But when the rule is ignored this distinction is lost.